Bluegrams/MiniAppManager/README.md

 ```
 4. (Optional) Make the manager's (and your app's) settings portable: If this property is set to true (false by default),
     the manager checks for '/portable' or '--portable' options given at startup.
 If it finds
     one of these it runs in portable mode.
+[Learn more](https://github.com/bluegrams/MiniAppManager/wiki/Portable-Mode)
 ```csharp
 public MainWindow()
 {